Tired-001/Infinite-text-based-dungeon-crawler/README.md

 # Infinite text-based dungeon crawler

-This text-based dungeon crawler that never ends.
+This is a text-based dungeon crawler that never ends.
 Written in Python, the game features the following for your infinite enjoyment:

 - Weapons
 - Enchantments